The hottest and sunniest places in Europe

 The hottest place in Europe is Valletta in Malta, with an average daily temperature over the whole year of 22.3ºC.
 A holiday in Malta is a pretty safe bet almost any time.
 Athens is second with an annual average of 22ºC.
 At 21.4ºC, Rome is in third place.

 The coldest cities, with average temperatures of just 9.1ºC, are Helsinki and Tallinn, though of course it’s the bitter cold of winter that drags the average down.
-They both make great places for summer city breaks, but if you want to do something special like see the Northern Lights or visit Santa in Lapland you’ll have to put up with a little cold.
+They both make great places for summer city breaks, but if you want to do something special like see the Northern Lights you’ll have to put up with a little cold.

 There are different ways of measuring, of course.
 The above figures are annual averages.
 If you take the hottest time of the year, August, then Athens is Europe’s hottest capital city with an average daily high temperature of 32ºC.
 Even hotter is Spain’s Andalucia, averaging 35ºC, so avoid August for visiting Cordoba, Seville and Granada, and for a city break in Athens.